colinmurphy1/colinmurphy1.github.io/content/posts/mikrotik-wireless-bridge.md

 fine to use this mode.
 If any MikroTik gurus know of a better way to do this and it still uses a bridge and no NAT, I'm all ears! ;)

+## Disable unnecessary services

+Next, let's disable some unnecessary services to secure the router:

+    /ip service
+    set telnet disabled=yes
+    set ftp disabled=yes
+    set api disabled=yes
+    set api-ssl disabled=yes

+    /tool bandwidth-server
+    set enabled=no

+This will leave only the HTTP, SSH, and WinBox services enabled improving the security of the router a bit.

+## Finishing touches

-Next, we will configure the timezone.
+Finally, we will configure the timezone.
 This is not necessary, but is useful if you will check the logs of the router.

     /system clock
     set time-zone-name=America/Chicago

-A cool feature I like to enable is to blink the usr led on the back of the router when there is wireless activity:
+An optional feature you may find useful is to enable the usr led.
+This led can be configured to blink if there is any wireless network activity using the below command:

     /system leds
     add interface=wlan2 leds=user-led type=wireless-status

-Finally, let's disable some unnecessary services to secure the router:

-    /ip service
-    set telnet disabled=yes
-    set ftp disabled=yes

-    /tool bandwidth-server
-    set enabled=no

-There may be some more services you can disable.
-For example, you could disable the API and WinBox access if you'd like.
-I generally like to leave HTTP and SSH access enabled.
+## Full configuration

 For reference, here is the full configuration of the router: